A Friend in Washington explores art, faith, and advocacy at FCNL

 Nov.
 14, 2018RSVP

-In this interview, Professor Hall, who is serving as Friend in Washington, discusses how the visual arts provide space for enriching faith communities as well as advocacy messaging.
+In this interview, Professor Hall, who served as Friend in Washington, discusses how the visual arts provide space for enriching faith communities as well as advocacy messaging.

 You have had a long career in academia as a political scientist.
 How did you come to the visual arts?

 After many years of teaching courses that focused on nuclear war, on genocide, and atrocity, all FCNL issues, I found the work of James Hillman, a writer who asserts that the best antidote to horror is intense aesthetic engagement.
 In my teaching career I observed that students who were invited to regularly contemplate things of beauty were better able to persist and succeed in courses that demanded attention to horror.